morungos/node-word-extractor/README.md

 UNICODE characters correctly, so if there are accented or non-Latin-1 characters present in the document, they'll show as is in the returned string.

+Note that by default, `getHeaders()` returns one string, containing all headers and footers.
+This is compatible with previous versions.
+If you want to separate headers and footers, use `getHeaders({includeFooters: false})`, to return only the headers, and the new method `getFooters()` (from version 1.0.1) to return the footers separately.

+`Document#getFooters()`

+From version 1.0.1.
+Retrieves the footer text from a Word document.
+This will handle UNICODE characters correctly, so if there are accented or non-Latin-1 characters present in the document, they'll show as is in the returned string.

 `Document#getAnnotations()`

 Retrieves the comment bubble text from a Word document.
 This will handle